Affiliate links on Android Authority may earn us a commission. Learn more.

 There were also no set-top boxes back then, either.
 As Netflix continued to test its streaming platform it decided that watching from a PC wasn’t exactly convenient.
 In April of 2007 Netflix would recruit Anthony Wood, a pioneer in the DVR business to solve this problem.
 Netflix wanted a simple player that could stream content directly to a television, instead of requiring a PC or laptop.

 Eventually, the project would shut down.
 Instead, Reed Hastings opted for a 3rd party licensing model, where television and DVD makers would include Netflix pre-installed.
-Woods would leave the company and would take his efforts and use them to found Roku.
+Woods eventually left the company and founded Roku, where he continued to work on his project for a streaming player.

 Netflix’s streaming user base would explode quickly, in large part thanks to its efforts to get its service pre-installed onto as many devices as possible.
 The growth of faster internet speeds would also start to give birth to the cord cutter movement around this time.
 Cable bills were expensive and many of us were looking for alternatives.
 Netflix was a compelling option at a fraction of the price of cable.
 Most of us (myself included) would pair Netflix with over-the-air streaming or even Amazon Instant Video, or Amazon Unbox, as it was known when it debuted in 2006.

 As Netflix grew, so did its competition.
 Amazon Unbox would continue to improve and evolve, rebranded to Amazon Video on Demand in 2008.
 Hulu would also join the scene in 2007, offering a lot of major network shows within days after they first aired.
-It was clear that streaming was here to stay, and by 2010 Netflix would officially change its priorities to streaming.
+Clearly, streaming was here to stay, and by 2010 Netflix would officially change its priorities to streaming.

 Reed famously said at the time, “Three years ago we were a DVD by-mail company that offered some streaming.
 We are now a streaming company which also offers DVD by mail.”
 By 2010 there were around 530 TV shows and nearly 7,000 movies available.